-- Understand why the Apalachicola Bay oyster populations declined and why they have not recovered and identify restoration approaches that will inform larger efforts. - Determine whether loss of oyster populations is causing a decline in overall ecosystem health - Work with local stakeholders to develop a science-based restoration and management Plan for Apalachicola Bay.
+- Understand why the Apalachicola Bay oyster populations declined and why they have not recovered and identify restoration approaches that will inform larger efforts. - Determine whether loss of oyster populations is causing a decline in overall ecosystem health - Work with local stakeholders to develop an ecosystem-based adaptive management and restoration plan (the Plan) for Apalachicola Bay.